When to use a crate

 Therefore, the best crate for dogs is one that's just a wooden box, with one side being open except for a say 2 cm or 1 in threshold, and the other sides reaching just above the dog's body when lying down.
 The crate floor has a thick blanket like the Westpaw nap mat.
 Wash the nap mat weekly with a non-smelling and naturally mild cleaning product.
 The crate has no roof!
 It is easy to clean by just reaching over the side panels.
 Put a water bowl in front of the entrance.
 That's it!

 This is the best crate for dogs - not necessarily the best crate for you, and not the best crate for commercial crate producers.

 Why is it not necessarily the best crate for you?
-Because in the beginning, while your dog is not yet house-trained, you may prefer a den for your puppy that has a roof too and is lockable (we call this a kennel, not a crate).
-Such a kennel can help reduce potty accidents and dog chewing or dog scratching on your valuable furniture etc.
+Because in the beginning, when your dog is not yet house-trained, you may prefer a den for your puppy that has a roof too and is lockable (ie a kennel).
+Until housebroken a kennel can help reduce potty accidents, and until fully house-trained a kennel can help reduce dog chewing, dog scratching, etc.

 Do not make the mistake to think "If I get a covered lockable kennel, my puppy can't have potty accidents elsewhere in the house".
-It doesn't work like this, because you must not lock a puppy away for more than an hour or two, when the pup needs to empty its small bladder.
-And the dog will try to avoid to soil his/her own den for as long as (s)he can hold the bladder tight.
+It doesn't work like this, because you must not lock a puppy away for more than an hour anyway - when the pup needs to empty the small bladder!
+Any healthy dog will try to avoid to soil the own den for as long as the dog can hold the bladder tight.

 What if you fear you won't get the puppy housebreaking right, and your gorgeous German Shepherd puppy may have a few potty accidents in the house?
-Then you may want to get one of those dog potties as described in Housebreaking a dog, and to accept a couple of potty accidents in the beginning.
-In this case, consider to keep your puppy in a non-carpeted area of your house during the first week or two.
+Then you may want to get one of those dog potties as described in Housebreaking a dog, and I would also suggest that then you keep your puppy ideally in a tiled area of your house during the first week or two.